Toraja/toybox/docker/general.md

 ## Useful commands
 **Find images matching name**
-Specify the as reference.
+Specify the image name as reference.
 Wildcard can be used but it does not match '/'.
 i.e. To match `toraja/alps`, it must be `toraja/*` or `*/alps`.
 ```
-docker images -a -f reference=''
+docker images -a -f reference='<image name>'
 ```

 **Find modifed files/directory since the container is created**